MerimaMaksumic/SVVT_project/README.md

-# Software Verification, Validation and Testing
+# Software Verification, Validation and Testing - Project

-## Testing of Buybook Webpage
+## Testing of website

 The project/application being tested is the "BuyBook" website, a bookstore website designed for the purchase of books and some accessories.